FgmBvB/azure-infrastructure-roadmap/01-Identity-Governance/05-Microsoft-Entra-ID/07-Enterprise-Applications/03-Single-Sign-On-SSO/README.md

 - Microsoft Entra ID is responsible for verifying the user's identity.

 Applications trust Microsoft Entra ID instead of storing user passwords.

 ---

+## Token Signing Certificate

+For SAML-based Single Sign-On, Microsoft Entra ID signs every SAML assertion using a **Token Signing Certificate**.

+The external application validates the digital signature using the corresponding public certificate to verify that the assertion was issued by Microsoft Entra ID and has not been modified.

+Token Signing Certificates are typically valid for three years.

+Administrators should monitor certificate expiration and update the trusted certificate in the external application before it expires to avoid authentication failures.

+---